 All Hartwick College nursing students complete a Senior Independent Practicum in their final semester.
 Students choose from a wide range of clinical sites and areas of specialization, and complete 200 clinical hours under the guidance of a nurse preceptor.
 It is a great opportunity to learn in a hands-on setting, and can provide an important connection after graduation.

 The Nursing Department is planning to offer Transcultural Nursing with national and international options beginning J Term 2022.
-Junior nursing students in this course learn firsthand about the impact of culture, politics, economics, and globalization on healthcare and healing.
+Junior nursing students in both forms of Transcultural Nursing learn firsthand about the impact of culture, politics, economics, and globalization on healthcare and healing.
 Through their work, students are able to recognize the health-related beliefs of the culture, and how those beliefs affect the health of the people.
-In addition to course work, there also is time for sightseeing, and learning about the local culture.
+In addition to coursework, there also is time for learning about the local culture.
 Enrollment in this course is limited and selection is competitive.

 Rural Health Nursing Theory and Practice